 In other words, you want the delta to be positive if you’re bullish and negative if you’re bearish on a play.

-Delta is used to determine how an options price will react to changes in a stock’s price.
+O.D. determines how an option’s price will react to stock price changes.
 This can be useful in finding the probability of a stock expiring in the money.
-Since 80% of options expire worthless this can be a great tool to see which strike price would benefit the most when a stock moves.
+Since 80% of options expire worthless, this can be a great tool to see which strike price would benefit the most when a stock moves.